JKirkby95/rock-paper-scissors-pokemon/README.md

 ![footer](assets/images/footer_pokeduel.png)

-- The footer is also identical accross all pages of the website.
+- The footer is also identical across all pages of the website.

 - The footer contains links to social media platforms.